GinCanhViet/MVC-solution-structure-example/README.md

 # MVC-solution-structure-example
 Just an example for MVC project architecture.
-Using Dapper with Autofac.
+Using Dapper with structureMap.